oronymzy/tips/docs/qrMkdwn.md

 ## licensing
 **Some rights reserved: [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/).** Includes significant content from [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) on GitHub with modifications, including the following:

+!!! attention

+    These are just the changes made prior to the first Git commit.

 - Changed attribute formatting.
 - Removed at least one reference to Markdown Here and Github-flavored Markdown.
 - Removed table of contents.